brilla-ai/brilla-ai/speech-to-text/README.md

 ## Introduction
 This script allows you to create a public API that enables audio file transcription and/or real-time transcription in our Streamlit-built application.
 The API can be easily integrated into the Streamlit application, providing a seamless and user-friendly experience for transcribing audio.

+## Revisioning
+The earlier version of the STT_Inference_API_Server notebook performed only transcription of audios.
+However, Version 2 incorporates a number of functionalities in addition to audio transcription, specific to the NSMQ competition.
+The different functionalities are briefly described below:\
+a) Start of new riddle detector\
+b) Riddle clue classifier\
+c) Place holder for all identified riddle clues within a riddle\
+d) Counter for individual clues in transcripts\
+e) End of current riddle detector\

+Version 2 workflow seeks to now transcribe a given audio, then, determine whether there is any indicator of a new riddle.
+Once a new riddle is identified, the subsequent transcripts will be filtered for clues.
+The clues will be concatenated with any other captured clues in the subsequent transcripts until the start of a new riddle is identified.
+The sequence is repeated for every new riddle until the end of the contest.
+The counter and end of riddle detector features enable functionality within the Question-Answering model.

 ## Requirements
 Before running the script, you will need to have the following: